VanCannon/RAG_local/README.md

 I only "vibe code" and in this case used Gemini, so this code could install ridiculus malware as far as I know.

 # Setup
-This was all done on Ubuntu desktop with VScode, but any editor and problaby even just a terminal would work.
+This was all done on Ubuntu desktop with a terminal in VScode, but just a terminal in any Debian-based Linux would work as well.

 1. Ensure Python3, pip and git are installed
 `sudo apt update`